IT-trials/IT-trials.github.io/_posts/2017-11-25-rapid-unique-filter.markdown

     $set | sort -unique

-This wasn't very quick on large sets and I was interested in fining a .Net data type specialized for unique values.
+This wasn't very quick on large sets and I was interested in finding a .NET data type specialized for unique values.

 I found this in the following type: [HashSet(T)](https://msdn.microsoft.com/en-us/library/bb359438(v=vs.110).aspx)

-Its easy to use as powershell is so concise and way faster as the data remains unsorted. e.g.
+Its easy to convert types in powershell.
+The syntax is so concise and the result way faster as the data remains unsorted. e.g.

     [System.Collections.Generic.HashSet[string]]$unique = $inputA